sds/overcommit/README.md

     only if a file matching the pattern has been modified--note that the concept of "modified" varies for different types of hooks)
   * `exclude`: Glob patterns of files that are ignored by this hook
+  * `problem_on_umodified_line`: How to treat errors reported on lines that weren't modified.
+Valid values are `report` (report errors/warnings as-is regardless of line location); `warn` (report errors as warnings if they are on lines you didn't modify); `ignore` (don't display errors/warnings at all if they are on lines you didn't modify--this option is not recommended)
   * `on_fail`: Allows you to change the status of a failed hook run to either `warn` or `pass` (use this with care, as you are potentially hiding important information)